|

 Legolas smiled politely.
 "Yes."

-"And is it true what they say about you?" asked anotherwho
+"And is it true what they say about elves?" asked anotherwho

 seemed to have had more to drink than the restsliding towards